|

 The purpose of the promoter is to bind transcription factors that control the initiation of transcription.
 The promoter region can be short or quite long; the longer the promoter is, the more available space for proteins to bind.

-What is a promoter biology? - California Learning Resource Network
+What is a promoter in biology? - California Learning Resource Network

 promoter | Learn Science at Scitable - Nature